Room Color Combination Ideas Designers Actually Use (And Why They Work)

 Matching Wall Colors With Furniture and Flooring

-Start by identifying the undertones in your wood floors.
-Honey oak requires warm wall colors like cream or terracotta, while gray-toned floors pair with cool whites or slate blues.
+Honey oak floors want warm wall colors like cream or soft terracotta, while gray-toned floors pair cleanly with cool whites or slate blues.

 Bedroom Room Color Combination for Relaxing Spaces